xMartin/php-introduction/11_DRAFT_all_of_it.md

 1. composer install
 1. make an 'src/ImageDemo/' directory and [register `src` as the root namespace](11_namespaces_and_autoloading.md#autoloading)

+Now, there are some new conceptes in this application.
+Let's talk about those.

 ## Putting the M in MVC

 Most modern web applications are designed with the ["Model View Controller Pattern (MVC)"](http://en.wikipedia.org/wiki/Model–view–controller).
 Basically it means, that an application is separated into three general parts: